Is Acrylic Paint Toxic to Dogs

 1. Call your veterinarian for advice.
 They may recommend bringing your dog in for a check-up, or they may tell you that it’s okay to monitor your dog at home.

-READ MORE: Can I Use Acrylic Paint on Leather Shoes
+READ MORE: Can You Make Watercolors Out of Acrylic Paint

 2. If your dog is showing any signs of distress (vomiting, diarrhea, lethargy, etc.), call your vet or an animal hospital immediately.